 endif;

-}The method for other themes is similar; you just need to find the corresponding code and add a conditional statement.
+}The method for other themes is similar; just find the corresponding code and add a conditional check.

-`is_user_logged_in` checks whether the user is logged in.
-If logged in, the comment module will be displayed; if not, it won't load.
-Of course, after making this modification, you need to enable user registration on your website.
+<?php } ?>`if ( is_user_logged_in() )` is the condition to check if the user is logged in.
+If logged in, the comment module is displayed; if not, it won't load.
+Of course, after making this change, you need to enable user registration on your website.
 You might also be interested in the following articles:

-The code in this article is shared by Zhigengniao.
+The code in this article was shared by Zhigengniao.

 Comments are closed